canonical/docker-snap/README.md

 ### Upgrading the Docker Snap

-The Docker snap is updated whenever a new upstream Docker Engine release is available.
-The repository includes an [upgrade.sh](./upgrade.sh) script that automates this process.

-The script updates the version tags in `snapcraft.yaml` for all parts except the NVIDIA-related ones.
+The [upgrade.sh](./upgrade.sh) script can be used to update the version tags in `snapcraft.yaml` for all parts except the NVIDIA-related ones.

 It does so by launching a VM, installing Docker Engine Community Edition from the official Docker archive, and extracting version information using `docker version`, `docker compose version`, and `docker buildx version`.